 Central Newsletter: Edition 101

 Rod Finnigan has sent in the last Central Newsletter - Edition 101 for your reading pleasure.
-Following the re-writing of the Regimental Association Constitution, and restructuring of the organisation, the Central Advisory Committee has been replaced by a body, the College of Branches, which is representative of all the divers BSA Police Regimental Associations around the world.
+Following the re-writing of the Regimental Association Constitution, and restructuring of the organisation, the Central Advisory Committee has been replaced by a body, the Constitutional College, which is representative of all the divers BSA Police Regimental Associations around the world.
 The College has convened and elected its Chairman, Alan Toms, who automatically assumes the Presidency of the Regimental Association.
 At this stage, it is not intended by the College to publish a regular newsletter, so this is the last of the Central Newsletters...
 Please click on the link above for a PDF version of the newsletter ADF 8646 26 October 2016Message from the President

 The exercise to revise and update the constitution of the Regimental Association was completed in May and in the subsequent election I had the honour and privilege to be elected as President of the Association.